lucidrains/deep-daze/README.md

     imagine

 SYNOPSIS
-    imagine TEXT <flags>
+    imagine <flags>

-POSITIONAL ARGUMENTS
-    TEXT
-        (required) A phrase less than 77 tokens which you would like to visualize.

 FLAGS
-    --img=IMAGE_PATH
+    --text=TEXT
+        Type: Optional[]
         Default: None
-        Path to png/jpg image or PIL image to optimize on --encoding=ENCODING
+        (required) A phrase less than 77 characters which you would like to visualize.
+    --img=IMG
+        Type: Optional[]
         Default: None
-        User-created custom CLIP encoding.
-If used, replaces any text or image that was used.
-    --create_story=CREATE_STORY
-        Default: False
-        Creates a story by optimizing each epoch on a new sliding-window of the input words.
-If this is enabled, much longer texts than 77 tokens can be used.
-Requires save_progress to visualize the transitions of the story.
-    --story_start_words=STORY_START_WORDS
-        Default: 5
-        Only used if create_story is True.
-How many words to optimize on for the first epoch.
-    --story_words_per_epoch=STORY_WORDS_PER_EPOCH
-        Default: 5
-        Only used if create_story is True.
-How many words to add to the optimization goal per epoch after the first one.
-    --story_separator:
-        Default: None
-        Only used if create_story is True.
-Defines a separator like '.' that splits the text into groups for each epoch.
-Separator needs to be in the text otherwise it will be ignored
-    --lower_bound_cutout=LOWER_BOUND_CUTOUT
-        Default: 0.1
-        Lower bound of the sampling of the size of the random cut-out of the SIREN image per batch.
-Should be smaller than 0.8.
-    --upper_bound_cutout=UPPER_BOUND_CUTOUT
-        Default: 1.0
-        Upper bound of the sampling of the size of the random cut-out of the SIREN image per batch.
-Should probably stay at 1.0.
-    --saturate_bound=SATURATE_BOUND
-        Default: False
-        If True, the LOWER_BOUND_CUTOUT is linearly increased to 0.75 during training.
+        The path to a jpg or png image which you would like to imagine.
+        Can be combined with text.
     --learning_rate=LEARNING_RATE
         Default: 1e-05
         The learning rate of the neural net.
     --num_layers=NUM_LAYERS
         Default: 16
         The number of hidden layers to use in the Siren neural net.
+    --hidden_size=HIDDEN_SIZE
+        Default: 256
+        The hidden layer size of the Siren net.
     --batch_size=BATCH_SIZE
         Default: 4
         The number of generated images to pass into Siren before calculating loss.
         Decreasing this can lower memory and accuracy.
     --gradient_accumulate_every=GRADIENT_ACCUMULATE_EVERY
         Default: 4
         Calculate a weighted loss of n samples for each iteration.
         Increasing this can help increase accuracy with lower batch sizes.
     --epochs=EPOCHS
         Default: 20
         The number of epochs to run.